hucknz/cumulusmx/README.md

 If any of these fails the migration will not proceed:
 1. Check if migration is disabled
 2. Check if there is more than one file in the data directory
  a.
-If the migration is skipped a file `/config/.nodata` is created to indicate the migration has been skipped so that the migration is not run next time the container is started
+If the migration is skipped a file `/opt/CumulusMX/config/.nodata` is created to indicate the migration has been skipped so that the migration is not run next time the container is started
 3. Check if there has been a pre-existing migration

-If `MIGRATION=force` is set then checks will be ignored and the migration will run
+If `MIGRATION=force` is set then checks will be ignored and the migration will run.

 ### Migration

-1. The Cumulus.ini files is backed up to `/config/Cumulus-v3.ini.bak`
+1. The Cumulus.ini files is backed up to `/opt/CumulusMX/config/Cumulus-v3.ini.bak`
-2. The data directory is backed up to `/backup/datav3`
+2. The data directory is backed up to `/opt/CumulusMX/backup/datav3`
-3. The data directory is copied to `/datav3`
+3. The data directory is copied to `/opt/CumulusMX/datav3`
 4. The migration process is run
-5. Once the migration has run a file `/config/.migrated` is created to indicate the migration has been completed
+5. Once the migration has run a file `/opt/CumulusMX/config/.migrated` is created to indicate the migration has been completed
 6. CumulusMX will then start as usual

 ### Recovery